Nose to tail eating is making a resurgence, but while 5-star chefs may be embracing the whole hog, the rest of us are, well, less than enthusiastic.

 Do you cut all the fat off your meat before cooking it?
 Or drain the fat from your roast?
 This fat and dripping can be rendered down and used as cooking fat.

 Animal fat has a high smoke point, which makes it ideal for frying.
 And it adds exceptional flavour to a cooked dish.
-While there’s evidence now that animal fat isn’t as unhealthy as was originally made out, it’s still controversial, so a little bit goes a long way.
+While there’s the suggestion now that animal fat isn’t as unhealthy as was originally made out, it’s still controversial, so a little bit goes a long way.

 If the thought of eating animal fat just doesn’t sit well with you, don’t throw it away, turn it into soap!
 Soap made from real fats retains the natural glycerine, making it gentle on the skin.